 My approach to productivity

-If you have ADHD or are easily distracted, you might be familiar with the feeling I am about to describe.
+If you are easily distracted, you might be familiar with the feeling I am about to describe.

 Have you ever started a new hobby or video game and were instantly hooked?
 The new interest consumed your thoughts at all waking hours.
 You read about it, watched videos online, joined forums, and so on.